huggingface/blog/mistral-coreml.md

 ### Model Compression

-Using the new block-size quantization strategies described above, we use 4-bit linear quantization with a block size 32.
+Using the new block-size quantization strategies described above, we use 4-bit linear quantization with block size 32.
 This will greatly reduce model size and make the model run faster.
 Even though computation will still be performed in `float16`, weights are transferred in 4-bit mode and decompressed on the fly, which is more efficient than transferring a